Gender role: Sexual orientation

 Sexual orientation is defined by the interplay between a person's emotional and physical attraction toward others.
-Generally, sexual orientation is broken into the three categories: heterosexual, homosexual and bisexual.
+Generally, sexual orientation is broken into three categories: heterosexual, homosexual, and bisexual.
 By basic definition, the term heterosexual is typically used in reference to someone who is attracted to people of the opposite sex, the term homosexual is used to classify people who are attracted to those of the same sex, and the term bisexual is used to identify those who are attracted to both the same and opposite sexes.
-Sexual orientation can be variously defined based on sexual identity, sexual behavior and sexual attraction.
+Sexual orientation can be variously defined based on sexual identity, sexual behavior, and sexual attraction.
 People can fall anywhere on a spectrum from strictly heterosexual to strictly homosexual.

 Scientists do not know the exact cause of sexual orientation, but they theorize that it is caused by a complex interplay of genetic, hormonal, and environmental influences, and do not view it as a choice.
 Although no single theory on the cause of sexual orientation has yet gained widespread support, scientists favor biologically based theories.
 There is considerably more evidence supporting nonsocial, biological causes of sexual orientation than social ones, especially for males.
 There is no substantive evidence which suggests parenting or early childhood experiences play a role with regard to sexual orientation.

 An active conflict over the cultural acceptability of non-heterosexuality rages worldwide.
 The belief or assumption that heterosexual relationships and acts are "normal" is described as heterosexism or in queer theory, heteronormativity.
 Gender identity and sexual orientation are two separate aspects of individual identity, although they are often mistaken in the media.

 Perhaps it is an attempt to reconcile this conflict that leads to a common assumption that one same-sex partner assumes a pseudo-male gender role and the other assumes a pseudo-female role.
 For a gay male relationship, this might lead to the assumption that the "wife" handled domestic chores, was the receptive sexual partner, adopted effeminate mannerisms, and perhaps even dressed in women's clothing.
-This assumption is flawed because homosexual couples tend to have more equal roles, and the effeminate behavior of some gay men is usually not adopted consciously, but is often more subtle.
+This assumption is flawed because homosexual couples tend to have more equal roles; the effeminate behavior of some gay men is usually not adopted consciously, but is often more subtle.